aaronczichon/aaronczichon/README.md

 - [Eines Menschen Flügel](https://www.goodreads.com/review/show/6554852436?utm_medium=api&utm_source=rss) by Andreas Eschbach (⭐️4.17)
 - [A History of Canada in Ten Maps: Epic Stories of Charting a Mysterious Land](https://www.goodreads.com/review/show/6432667188?utm_medium=api&utm_source=rss) by Adam Shoalts (⭐️4.34)
 <!-- GOODREADS-LIST-PAST:END -->

-🌎 What's up lately?

-I'm from Germany 🇩🇪 but I live currently in Canada 🇨🇦.
-I work 100% remote and if you're curious where I'm located more specific you can check my [/where](https://aaronczichon.de/where) page.

 <!--
 **aaronczichon/aaronczichon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.